FermiParadox/TorBrowser_mouse_track_deanon/README.md

 # Investigate later
-- Can browser exit points be used to extract user patterns related to user's UI layout (file shortcuts on desktop, etc.)?
+- Can single browser metrics be used to extract user patterns related to user's UI layout (file shortcuts on desktop, etc.)?